-How will you encourage social distancing?
+How do you encourage social distancing?

-- We will have additional safe and sanitary seating available throughout the building, with services being live-streamed to various rooms.
-We will utilize kids’ rooms with clear capacity limits noted on the doors, as well as the downstairs fellowship area.
+- We have additional safe and sanitary seating available throughout the building, with services being live-streamed to various rooms.
+We utilize kids’ rooms with clear capacity limits noted on the doors, as well as the downstairs fellowship area.

 - In order to clean in-between services, we ask that visitors clear the building 10 minutes after their ends, and to not re-enter the building until 10 minutes before the next service.

-One of the most important parts of the regathering process is ensuring a safe and responsible environment for everyone who comes through our doors.
+One of the most important parts of the gathering process is ensuring a safe and responsible environment for everyone who comes through our doors.
 With that in mind, we have increased the frequency and extent of cleaning procedures.
 Cleaning will take place prior to each weekend service and in between services.

 Areas routinely sanitized: